liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/03-submitting-your-app/00-submitting-your-app-intro.markdown

 Go to your *Account Home* on [liferay.com](http://www.liferay.com).
 In the left side navigation panel of your profile page, there are links to pages related to using apps and developing apps.
-Links to *Apps* and *Metrics* are listed in the *Development* section of the navigation panel.
+Links to *Apps* and *Metrics* appear in the *Development* section of the navigation panel.
 You'll use these links heavily during development, so you may want to bookmark this page too.
 Click *Apps* from the *Development* section to access your app development page.